 We continue to regularly review our own policies and processes to ensure they remain up to date and effective.
-For example, the annual IPG Code of Conduct training for 2022 specifically covered the risks of Modern Slavery.
 The effectiveness of these processes will also be tested as part of our Internal Audit function, which extends to all our agencies.